Midsumma Pride March

 At the conclusion of the march, attendees are led into Catani Gardens for celebrations and entertainment including DJs and live performances.

-After their inception in 2017, the Midsumma Pride March Awards were back in 2020.
+After their inception in 2017, the Midsumma Pride March Awards will be back in 2021.

 The awards are intended to encourage a bright and meaningful presence from participants.
 Winners are selected by a panel of diverse community representatives and announced at the post-Pride Celebrations.

-- Most Innovative - awarded to the cleverest group in the march:
+★ Most Innovative - awarded to the cleverest group in the march: Pacific Essence

 2019 Midsumma Pride March Award Winners